 This chapter contains format information for all input files used by SMOKE.
-Chapter 9, SMOKE Intermediate Files [481] and Chapter 10, SMOKE Output Files [503] provide documentation on SMOKE's intermediate and output file formats.
+Chapter 9, SMOKE Intermediate Files [467] and Chapter 10, SMOKE Output Files [485] provide documentation on SMOKE's intermediate and output file formats.

-In this overview section, we first provide a few important notes about file formats (Section 8.1.1, "General notes about file formats" [366], and then discuss where to put SMOKE input files (Section 8.1.2, "Where to put SMOKE input files" [366]).
-Section 8.1.3, "SMOKE input file list" [366] summarizes all the input files needed by SMOKE, organized by function.
-Section 8.1.4, "Input files for SMOKE nctox case" [371] provides a list, organized by SMOKE program, of all the example input files provided with the nctox test case, which is described in Section 4.2.1, "nctox case" [139].
+In this overview section, we first provide a few important notes about file formats (Section 8.1.1, "General notes about file formats" [344], and then discuss where to put SMOKE input files (Section 8.1.2, "Where to put SMOKE input files" [344]).
+Section 8.1.3, "SMOKE input file list" [344] summarizes all the input files needed by SMOKE, organized by function.